KuralaySadykova/Analysis-of-the-communication-competencies-of-public-servants-in-Kazakhstan/README.md

 The second script performs the same actions as the first script.
 As previously stated, the questions for the two categories were identical, allowing for comparisons of results across levels of government.
 Thereby:
 1. The script begins by gathering general demographic information from respondents, including their workplace, gender, age, and average work experience.
 2. The script evaluates the correlation between work experience and self-assessment of communication competencies, creating a graph *(corr_exper_asses_local.png)* to demonstrate this.
-3. The script will assess local government officials' understanding of professional communication.
+3. The script assesses local government officials' understanding of professional communication.
-4. In the following section, public servants from local executive bodies assess communication competencies at various levels (general, self-assessment, colleagues, and principal).
-The comparative result is shown in figure *comm_level_local.png*.
+4. In the following section, the script gives the results of the assessment by public servants from local government bodies of the degree of communication competencies at various levels (general, self-assessment, colleagues, and principal).
+The comparative result is shown in graph *comm_level_local.png*.
 5. The script determines the communication approach for local executive bodies and displays the results in the *approaches_local.png* diagram.
 6. Then examines the Pearson correlations and produces a p-value between the general score and the other communication competencies levels.
 The results are stored in the files *corr_gen_self_local.png*, *corr_gen_principal_local.png*, and *corr_gen_colleagues_local.png*.
-7.	*The figure methods_for_improving_local.png* displays the results of a survey on how public servants can improve their communication competencies.
+7. Then the script identifies the respondents’ opinions on methods for improving the communication competencies of public servants and displays the results in the figure *methods_for_improving_local.png*.
 8. The script evaluates the effectiveness of various communication methods, including in person meetings, telecommunications, email correspondence, and textual responses to requests.
 The results are shown in the *communication_means_local.png* diagram.

 ## Script 3: general.py